'Relentless': Russia squeezes Ukrainian strongholds in east

 To the north, neighboring Belarus announced Friday that it was sending troops toward the Ukrainian border, raising concerns in Ukraine’s military command.
 Russia used Belarus as a staging ground before it invaded Ukraine.

-Putin and Draghi’s conversation focused on the question of unblocking Ukrainian ports to allow grain to be delivered to countries that are suffering a food crisis, and avoid the risk that the stores rot in port.
+Putin told Austrian Chancellor Karl Nehammer on Friday that Ukraine should remove Black Sea mines to allow safe shipping, according to a Kremlin readout of their conversation; Russia and Ukraine have traded blame for the mines near Ukraine’s ports.

-Moscow pressed the West on Thursday to lift sanctions already imposed over the war, seeking to shift the blame for a growing global food crisis that has been worsened by Kyiv’s inability to ship millions of tons of grain and other agricultural products while under attack.
+Nehammer’s office said the two leaders also discussed a prisoner exchange and that Putin indicated efforts to arrange one would be “intensified.”

-Karmanau reported from Lyiv, Ukraine.
+Karmanau reported from Lviv, Ukraine.
 Andrea Rosa in Kharkiv, Ukraine, and AP journalists around the world contributed.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine